 Sciatica Treatment Richmond

-Sciatica Pain Video Transcript
+Sciatica Pain Video Presentation

 Sciatica, caused by irritation of the sciatic nerves due to impingement or compression, is a particularly intense pain often felt in the lower back, buttocks and leg area.
 It can have a significant impact on your ability to do day-to-day tasks.
 The pain often reduces mobility and range of motion.
 The reason the pain can cover such a wide area is that sciatic pain radiates along the path of the sciatic nerve which branches from the lower back through your hips, buttocks and down each leg into the foot.